About > ROI Annual Exhibtion

-The Stanley Grimm Prize – Two awards totalling £700, to the painters whose work receive the most votes from visitors to the exhibition
+The Stanley Grimm Prize: Two awards totalling £700 (first prize £400, second prize £300), to the painters whose works receive the most votes from visitors to the exhibition

-Winsor & Newton Non-Member Award – £150 worth of Winsor & Newton Fine Art Materials
+Winsor & Newton Non-member Award: £150 Winsor & Newton Fine Art Materials

-The Dry Red Press Award – The winning work will be published as a greeting card by Dry Red Press in their ‘Prize Winners’ range
+The Dry Red Press Award: The winning work will be published as a greetings card by Dry Red Press in their ‘Prize Winners’ range